YondernautsGames/NeoFPS_EmeraldAI/README.md

 NeoFPS and Emerald AI 2 integration assets

 ## Requirements
-This repository was created using Unity 2018.1
+This repository was created using Unity 2018.4

 It requires the assets [NeoFPS](https://assetstore.unity.com/packages/templates/systems/neofps-150179?aid=1011l58Ft) and [Emerald AI](https://assetstore.unity.com/packages/tools/ai/emerald-ai-2-0-40199?aid=1011l58Ft).

-Last updated with version 1.0.04 of NeoFPS and 2.3.0.1 of Emerald AI
+Last updated with version 1.1.08 of NeoFPS and 2.3.0.1 of Emerald AI.

 ## Installation
 This integration example is intended to be dropped in to a fresh project along with NeoFPS and Emerald AI.